Debt can be beneficial for a company’s growth, but it can also lead to its downfall if the company becomes unable to repay the debt.

 A detailed discussion of GM’s cash flow can be found in this article – GM Cash Flow And Cash On Hand.

-After adjusting for the available cash, GM’s net debt, defined as total debt (only unsecured portions) less cash, came in at only US$35 billion as of 3Q 2023.
+After adjusting for the available cash, GM’s net debt, defined as unsecured portions less cash, came in at only $47 billion as of the end of 2023, a record figure over the last ten years.

-Since fiscal 2020, GM’s revenue has been on an upward trend, implying improving business prospects and sales in post-pandemic periods.
+Since fiscal 2020, GM’s revenue has been moving higher, implying improving business prospects and sales in post-pandemic periods.

-Similarly, GM’s total debt has been steadily rising, but recent revenue growth has made the debt increase appear tolerable.
+Similarly, GM’s total debt has been steadily rising, but recent revenue growth has made the debt growth tolerable.

-A declining debt-to-revenue ratio is what we need.
+A declining debt-to-revenue ratio is favorable to investors.

-The excellent news is that the debt-to-revenue ratios for both total debt and net debt of GM have been declining after exceeding 1.1X and 0.4X in 2020, primarily driven by the soaring revenue during the post-pandemic periods.
+The excellent news is that the debt-to-revenue ratio for GM’s unsecured debt has been decreasing in post-pandemic time, as shown in the chart above, primarily driven by the soaring revenue during the same period.

 GM’s shareholders can find comfort in the decreasing ratio despite seeing an increasing debt level.